 a) an efficient and timely accreditation process and granting of accreditation, including a request for a pre-assessment.

-b) have its accreditation information and current status posted to the AIHA-LAP, LLC website for its customers’ use, including name and address, term of accreditation, certificate and scope of accreditation.
+b) have its accreditation information and current status posted to the AIHA LAP website for its customers’ use, including name and address, term of accreditation, certificate, and scope of accreditation.

-c) information from AIHA-LAP, LLC on suitable ways to obtain traceability of measurement results in relation to the scope for which accreditation is provided.
-AIHA-LAP, LLC has published policies and guidance on traceability of measurement in Appendix H of the Policy Modules.
+c) information from AIHA LAP on suitable ways to obtain traceability of measurement results in relation to the scope for which accreditation is provided.
+AIHA LAP has published policies and guidance on traceability of measurement in Appendix H of the Policy Modules.

-d) information on the AIHA-LAP, LLC website and other communication regarding domestic and international arrangements in which it is involved, such as the ILAC MRA and the IAAC MLA.
+d) information on the AIHA LAP website, and other communication regarding domestic and international arrangements in which it is involved, such as the ILAC MRA and the IAAC MLA.

 f) file a complaint and have it processed in a timely manner per Policy Module 8.

 g) timely processing and resolution of reconsideration of any adverse decision made by the accreditation body elated to its desired accreditation status, including refusal to accept an application, refusal to proceed with an assessment, corrective action requests, changes in accreditation scope, decisions to deny, suspend or withdraw accreditation, and/ or any other action that impedes the attainment of accreditation.